-Further to that, residents’ families can also help serve the country by following PARC’s pandemic protocols, as outlined in a variety of family communication channels and regular updates:
+Further to that, PARC has also helped residents’ families serve the country by following PARC’s pandemic protocols, as outlined in a variety of family communication channels and regular updates with:

 - A dedicated COVID-19 private Facebook group for PARC residents and families;

 - PARC’s public Facebook page featuring frequent posts about resident life;

 - A biweekly e-newsletter sent to residents and families;

 - A dedicated COVID-19 webpage with fresh blog content.

 - PARC Safe Checklist options for Phase 2 reopening

 - Innovative Meetup Centres that keep face-to face visits possible